Telemarketing: United States

 Telemarketing in the United States is governed at the federal level primarily by the Telephone Consumer Protection Act of 1991 (TCPA) (47 U.S.C. § 227) and the Federal Trade Commission's Telemarketing Sales Rule (TSR).
 The Federal Communications Commission (FCC) implements additional TCPA regulations under 47 C.F.R. § 64.1200 and derives further authority from the Telemarketing and Consumer Fraud and Abuse Prevention Act (15 U.S.C. §§ 6101–6108).
 Amendments to the TSR issued in December 2024 expanded the rule to cover certain inbound telemarketing calls related to technical-support services, effective January 9, 2025.
-In December 2023 the FCC adopted a “one-to-one” consent requirement for autodialed and prerecorded telemarketing calls and texts, although portions of this rule remain subject to legal review.
+In December 2023 the FCC adopted a "one-to-one" consent requirement for autodialed and prerecorded telemarketing calls and texts, but in January 2025, days before its scheduled effective date, the United States Court of Appeals for the Eleventh Circuit vacated the rule in Insurance Marketing Coalition v.
+FCC, holding that it exceeded the agency's statutory authority under the TCPA.
+The FCC subsequently repealed the vacated rule language.
 Many professional associations also maintain voluntary codes of ethics intended to promote responsible telemarketing practices.

 Some jurisdictions have implemented "Do Not Call" lists through industry organizations or legislation; telemarketers are restricted from initiating contact with participating consumers.
 Legislative versions often provide for heavy penalties on companies which call individuals on these listings.
 The U.S. Federal Trade Commission has implemented a National Do Not Call Registry in an attempt to reduce intrusive telemarketing nationwide.
 Telemarketing corporations and trade groups challenged this as a violation of commercial speech rights.
 However, the U.S. 10th Circuit Court of Appeals upheld the National Do Not Call Registry on February 17, 2004.

 Companies that use telemarketing as a sales tool are governed by the United States Federal regulations outlined in the TSR (amended on January 29, 2003 originally issued in 1995) and the TCPA.
 In addition to these Federal regulations, telemarketers calling nationally must also adhere to separate state regulations.
 Most states have adapted "do not call" files of their own, of which only some states share with the U.S. Federal Do Not Call registry.
 Each U.S. state also has its own regulations concerning: permission to record, permission to continue, no rebuttaling statutes, Sunday and Holiday calls; as well as the fines and punishments exacted for violations.